hybrid-cloud-demos/.github/profile/README.md

 # Hybrid Cloud Demos

-Organization for applications, containerfiles and other resources to support Validated Patterns.
+Applications, containerfiles and other resources to support Validated Patterns.